DeevanshiSharma/Heart-disease-prediction-ML/README.md

 I used this Dataset to train a Logistic regression model which can predict patients that are most likely to suffer from a heart disease in the near future using the features given.

-Packages used - Pandas, Numpy, and Sklearn.
+Packages used - Pandas, Numpy, and Scikit Learn.